Piano lessons for adults – why it’s never too late to learn piano

+Yes, piano lessons for adults do make sense!
 Throughout my life as a pianist, I have always received praise and admiration from those around me.
 Uncles, aunties, and friends of my parents tell me how much they wished they’d learnt the piano, but always talk as though it is too late to learn.
-Of course, this idea that it’s “too late” to learn an instrument is completely ridiculous – humans are capable of learning and absorbing new information at any age!
+This idea that it’s “too late” to learn an instrument is completely ridiculous – humans are capable of learning and absorbing new information at any age!
 (Look up “brain plasticity” if you want to learn more).

 Over the years I have taught many adults.
 One particular student I’d like to introduce you to is Daniel.
 I met Daniel a few years ago now, and one of the first things he said to me was – “I want to be able to play The Entertainer by Scott Joplin, as quickly as possible.”
 It was a song he loved, and the thought of him being able to play it created a goal that gave him the patience and motivation he needed to begin practicing.
 Fast forward two years to the present day, and Daniel can probably play The Entertainer with his eyes closed.

 “Find a song you love, and be patient and kind to yourself.”

 Of course when Daniel began his journey, he knew he wasn’t going to become a concert pianist, but he also recognized that he still had at least another forty years of life to learn all of the songs that he loved.
 And in fact, although it is true that you have to start at a very young age to become a concert pianist, there are many benefits to learning piano as an adult.